 Rossiter keeps an man-in-suit simian around for little purpose but to cause havoc in one of the film’s multiple mayhem endings.
 Donald Pleasence’s imbibing circus owner is certainly effective; it’s early in Pleasance’s career and he still has a bit of hair.
 The script makes its points and moves along, giving Pleasence just enough time to sketch Vanet as foolishly trusting.
 Safety tip: when dancing with a drunken bear, don’t let it step on any broken glass.
 One wonders how many of the circus personnel were former crooks, surgically altered.
 Upon re -viewing Circus of Horrors, a friend suggested that maybe the murderous Bosco the Bear needed to hide out from the cops too, so Schüler used his surgical skill to transform him into the ape-monster in the cage!

 We saw only a couple of shaky story points in Circus.
-A tell-tale scarab ring could have been better established, to cue Lady Morley-Finsbury’s memory (perhaps she was distracted by her husband John Merivale’s long absence in Mexico).
+A tell-tale scarab ring could have been better established, to cue Lady Morley-Finsbury’s memory.
+Perhaps she was distracted by her husband John Merivale’s long absence in Mexico ?
 And Elissa Caro seems to have an admirer in an unnamed, un-credited circus clown, whose makeup resembles that of Emmett Kelly.
-The clown is featured in stills and given several close-ups, but we don’t realize that he’s the crying-on-the-inside type until he’s given a moment of special mourning.
+The clown is featured in several stills and close-ups, but we don’t realize that he’s the crying-on-the-inside type until he’s given a moment of special mourning.
 It’s pretty clear that a bit of Elissa-Clown sidebar content was lost in the rush to give the film a breakneck pace.

-It’s long been pointed out that Bernard Schüler’s initials allowed the use of Billy Smart’s circus without repainting the ‘BS’ logos seen everywhere.
-Great color lensing by Douglas Slocombe (The Fearless Vampire Killers) effortlessly mixes the backstage action with the staged acts and real ones.
+It’s long been noted that Bernard Schüler’s initials allowed the use of Billy Smart’s circus without repainting the ‘BS’ logos seen everywhere.
+Great color lensing by Douglas Slocombe (The Fearless Vampire Killers) effortlessly mixes the backstage action with the circus acts both staged real.
 Every shot is simply beautiful.
 The cutting is particularly good, selling the illusion that Yvonne Romain is attacked by a cageful of lions, and maximizing the brutality of the knife-throwing incident.
 The impact of a body falling from a great height is also perfectly edited… Georges Franju may have seen this show before filming his Judex.

 The film’s music also offers solid support.
-The generic main circus theme seems to be laughing at us, but with the ‘sad’ clown mask priming us for tragedy.
 I’m told that a full lp soundtrack was issued for the film, something unusual for a horror release of this year.
+The generic circus theme behind the main titles seems to be laughing at us, but with the ‘sad’ clown mask priming us for tragedy.
 The very 1960-sounding pop song Look for a Star provides a great counterpoint to the horror.
 Its lyrics chirp about love, idealism and security, when what we’re anticipating is another gruesome killing.
 It was a radio hit, with English and American versions that sound almost identical.
 Somebody was cheated.

 Scream Factory’s Blu-ray of Circus of Horrors is the presentation this unsung classic deserves.
 Douglas Slocombe’s bright colors pop, impressing us with the dazzling angles of the spinning Elissa Caro.
 Even the wide shots of the circus tent and the various acts are attractive, with spotlights tracing patterns in the smoky air.
 The 1:77 aspect ratio looks good, with no distortion.
 I remember that the old Image laserdisc of this title was both cropped and slightly squeezed — there was no way to make it look good.

-I’m not sure I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s relatively low status in the halls of horror.
-The usual gang of experts might have had difficulty ‘explaining’ what we’re watching, when 90% of its meaning is right on the surface.
+I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s irritatingly low status in the halls of horror.
+The usual gang of horror experts might have had difficulty mansplaining what we’re watching, when 90% of its meaning is right on the surface.
 We’re given an effective U.K. trailer, two rather gory B&W TV spots and a nice still gallery.
 John Landis’s Trailers from Hell commentary piece isn’t one of his best — he’s usually right-on insightful, but here he simply calls Circus of Horrors a bad movie!
 Gee, was John offended by its bad taste?

-I would like to know if Circus of Horrors is considered to be Anton Diffring’s best movie.
-His roles in big pictures seem mostly as aristocratic German officers, which can’t have been much of a stretch for him.
-He’s so irredeemably BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?
+I would like to know if Circus of Horrors is considered to be Anton Diffring’s best role.
+In big pictures he’s most often an aristocratic German officer, which can’t have been much of a stretch for him.
+Diffring is so irredeemably, deliciously BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?

 Reviewed by Glenn Erickson